kasimlyee/verse-inserter/replit.md

 - `diskcache` - Persistent caching
 - `colorlog` - Colored logging
 - `Pillow` - Image handling
+- `pyinstaller` - Windows executable builder (v6.16.0)

 ## How to Use This Project

-### Option 1: Run Locally (Recommended)
+### Option 1: Build Windows Executable (Recommended for Distribution)

-Since this is a desktop GUI application, you should run it on your local machine:
+To create a standalone .exe file for Windows:

 1. **Clone the repository:**
    ```bash